Object SnappingΒΆ

 tutorial will show how to create new custom snappings.
 These definitions are

-which must have the exact id of
+put into an <Action></Action> which must have the exact id of

 <Shape id="RoundedRect" displayName="Rectangle" icon="Icons/rectangle.png">